deepakshilkar/venselinstructions/author-instructions/content/authorinstructions/generalinstructions/_index.md

 +++
-title = "General instructions" description = ""
-weight = 1
+title = "Manuscript preparation" description = "The instructions below spoecify the general guidelines for manuscript preparation." weight = 1
 +++

 These are general formatting guidelines across all our journals; please always refer to journal-specific instructions for authors for article type specifications.
 You can browse the titles on our Journals website.